 Wasatch Crest’s Alumni Coordinator, Becky Wheelock, shares her recovery story.
 You can watch her tell her story and read her full narrative below.

-My name is Becky.
-I am an Alumni Coordinator at Wasatch Crest.
 For me, it all started with casual drinking, partying, and smoking marijuana as a 25-year-old married mother of three.
 Within five years, I would be using intravenous heroin, cocaine, and meth and getting a divorce.

 Drugs had slowly taken over my life and before I knew it, I couldn’t hold a job, pay my bills, and had to sell my house.
 At one point, I wrecked my car and fled from the scene with my 12-year-old son.